shawn-dsilva/shade-jekyll-theme/_posts/2018-10-17-Getting-Started-with-TM4C-Launchpad-On-Linux.md

 - A text editor like vim or vscode whatever is your preference

-- A compiler/assembler/linker package like `arm-none-eabi-gcc`
+- A compiler/assembler/linker package like `gcc-arm-none-eabi`

 - Files specific to this board like a linker script `*.ld` file and a `startup.c` file